Acute inflammatory demyelinating polyradiculoneuropathy

 Patients with chronic inflammatory demyelinating polyradiculoneuropathy can exhibit symmetrical proximal muscle weakness, hyporeflexia, facial weakness, and bulbar dysfunction in advanced cases.
 Nerve conduction studies with features of demyelination and cytoalbuminologic dissociation on lumbar puncture are the hallmarks of this disorder, distinguishing it from Kennedy disease.
 Forms of spinal muscular atrophy, such as type I and II, will have a much younger onset of disease, without features of androgen insensitivity.

-A 2016 study compared magnetic resonance imaging alterations of the cortex and white matter in Kennedy disease patients compared to amyotrophic lateral sclerosis (ALS) patients (19).
-Kennedy disease patients showed degeneration of the pontine crossing fibers, right frontotemporal and fronto-occipital tracts, and right cingulum.
+A 2016 study compared magnetic resonance imaging alterations of the cortex and white matter in patients with Kennedy disease compared to patients with amyotrophic lateral sclerosis (ALS) (20).
+Patients with Kennedy disease showed degeneration of the pontine crossing fibers, right frontotemporal and fronto-occipital tracts, and right cingulum.
 Also noted was subtle cortical thinning of the inferior frontal gyrus bilaterally, left premotor regions, middle temporal gyrus, and right precuneus.
-Compared to Kennedy disease patients, ALS patients showed greater involvement of the corticospinal tracts, corpus callosum, external capsule bilaterally, and left superior longitudinal fasciculus.
+Compared to Kennedy disease patients, patients with ALS showed greater involvement of the corticospinal tracts, corpus callosum, external capsule bilaterally, and left superior longitudinal fasciculus.

-Proton magnetic resonance spectroscopy demonstrated a significant reduction in the ratio of N-acetyl-aspartate (NAA) to phosphocreatine (Cr) in the motor cortex of Kennedy disease patients compared to normal controls, indicating involvement of the motor cortices in patients with Kennedy disease (46).
+Proton magnetic resonance spectroscopy demonstrated a significant reduction in the ratio of N-acetyl-aspartate (NAA) to phosphocreatine (Cr) in the motor cortex of patients with Kennedy disease compared to normal controls, indicating involvement of the motor cortices in patients with Kennedy disease (49).

-Ten patients with genetically-confirmed Kennedy disease demonstrated glucose hypometabolism in the frontal areas of the cerebrum by (18)F-fluorodeoxyglucose-positron emission tomography (FDG-PET).
-This disturbance of cerebral glucose metabolism in Kennedy disease patients is evidence against Kennedy disease being a pure lower motor and sensory neuron syndrome.
-Mutations in the androgen receptor gene likely have a more widespread effect in the cerebrum than previously recognized (42).
+Ten patients with genetically confirmed Kennedy disease demonstrated glucose hypometabolism in the frontal areas of the cerebrum by (18)F-fluorodeoxyglucose-positron emission tomography (FDG-PET).
+This disturbance of cerebral glucose metabolism in patients with Kennedy disease is evidence against Kennedy disease being a pure lower motor and sensory neuron syndrome.
+Mutations in the androgen receptor gene likely have a more widespread effect in the cerebrum than previously recognized (45).

-Magnetic resonance imaging of the cervical and thoracic spinal cord in 19 Kennedy disease patients revealed spinal cord atrophy when compared to the spinal cords of control subjects and patients with other disorders involving lower motor neurons (80).
+Magnetic resonance imaging of the cervical and thoracic spinal cord in 19 patients with Kennedy disease revealed spinal cord atrophy when compared to the spinal cords of control subjects and patients with other disorders involving lower motor neurons (84).

 Management of Kennedy disease is mainly supportive.
-No effective disease-modifying therapy is currently available to slow or cure the disease (70).
+No effective disease-modifying therapy is currently available to slow or cure the disease (74).
 The natural history of Kennedy disease, including its slow progression and tendency to plateau, renders its clinical status difficult to evaluate in therapeutic trials.
-Furthermore, the low incidence of the disease renders recruitment for clinical trials demanding (89).
-Because of the slow progression of Kennedy disease, it has been proposed that future clinical trials assess patients with a unique scale developed specifically for Kennedy disease patients (the KD 1234 scale), rather than the previously used ALSFRS scale (53).
+Furthermore, the low incidence of the disease renders recruitment for clinical trials demanding (95).
+Because of the slow progression of Kennedy disease, it has been proposed that future clinical trials assess patients with a unique scale developed specifically for patients with Kennedy disease (the KD 1234 scale), rather than the previously used ALSFRS scale (56).

 The major focus of experimental studies of treatment for Kennedy disease has been on the interaction of the androgen receptor with its ligand, testosterone.
-Elimination of testosterone in animal models through castration appears to be protective and potentially restores some lost motor function (33; 11).
+Elimination of testosterone in animal models through castration appears to be protective and potentially restores some lost motor function (36; 11).
 This finding led to interest in the use of antiandrogenic therapies for treating humans with Kennedy disease.
-However, 2 randomized, placebo-controlled trials did not demonstrate a significant effect of dutasteride (a 5alpha-reductase inhibitor) or leuprorelin (a gonadotropin-releasing hormone agonist) on the progression of muscle weakness or swallowing dysfunction in patients with Kennedy disease treated for 24 to 48 months (34; 17).
+However, two randomized, placebo-controlled trials did not demonstrate a significant effect of dutasteride (a 5alpha-reductase inhibitor) or leuprorelin (a gonadotropin-releasing hormone agonist) on the progression of muscle weakness or swallowing dysfunction in patients with Kennedy disease treated for 24 to 48 months (37; 18).
 Interestingly, a 2016 case study described a 40-year-old male-to-female transgender Kennedy disease patient who developed full disease manifestations despite undetectable levels of androgens.
-It was postulated that spironolactone, the anti-androgen the patient used for 15 years, promoted nuclear localization and toxicity of the mutant protein, potentially explaining the disease manifestations in the patient (44).
+It was postulated that spironolactone, the anti-androgen the patient used for 15 years, promoted nuclear localization and toxicity of the mutant protein, potentially explaining the disease manifestations in the patient (47).

-Nevertheless, interest in androgen-modulating therapy as a treatment for Kennedy disease continues (29), and a study using long-term treatment (eight years) with leuprorelin appeared to delay functional decline and reduce incidence of pneumonia and death (28).
-The thiazole class of antibiotics were identified as neuron-selective androgen receptor (AR) signaling inhibitors, sparing androgen receptor signaling in muscles, and thus, they hold potential in the prevention or treatment of Kennedy disease symptoms (63).
+Nevertheless, interest in androgen-modulating therapy as a treatment for Kennedy disease continues (31), and a study using long-term treatment (8 years) with leuprorelin appeared to delay functional decline and reduce incidence of pneumonia and death (29).
+A 1-year observational study similarly showed improved pharyngeal function in patients treated with leuprorelin (34).
+The thiazole class of antibiotics were identified as neuron-selective androgen receptor (AR) signaling inhibitors, sparing androgen receptor signaling in muscles, and thus, they hold potential in the prevention or treatment of Kennedy disease symptoms (66).

 The activation function-2 (AF2) domain of the androgen receptor may be a potential drug target for selective modulation of toxic androgen receptor activity.
 1-[2-(4-methylphenoxy)ethyl]-2-[(2-phenoxyethyl)sulfanyl]-1H-benzimidazole (MEPB) has shown promise in a mouse model of spinal bulbar muscular atrophy in this regard, demonstrating a dose-dependent rescue from loss of body weight, rotarod activity, and grip strength as well as MEPB ameliorated neuronal loss, neurogenic atrophy, and testicular atrophy (06).